ezraroi/Human-AI-Collab/destiny-drive.md

     - false-self.md
     - c-capacity.md
     - christopher-bollas.md
-    - true-self.md
     - journal.md
 Emoji: "\U0001F4A1"
 id: bafyreiaioafobtw6w7iwuplocr3ijtdbzqddgye2aq6jfpi566geyfo5hi
 ---
 # Destiny Drive
-**Destiny Drive** is the innate, universal psychological urge to articulate one’s unique idiom (True Self) through the active selection and use of objects.
+Destiny Drive is the innate, universal psychological urge to articulate one’s unique idiom (**as an expression of the [True Self](true-self.md)**) through the active selection and use of objects.
 It exists in **latent form** in all individuals and becomes **phenomenologically articulated** only when the conditions for generative transformation are present.
 ## System Role
 Destiny Drive is **not a mechanism** in the [Third Intelligence](third-intelligence.md) system.